CnCNet/cncnet-docker-tunnel/readme.md

 A repo that contains a dockerfile to create a cncnet tunnel server in docker

 1.
-Clone the dockerfile from this repo to your server
+Clone the dockerfile from this repo to your server.

 You will need to edit your server name here too

 3.